 Soon after receiving her bachelor's degree in piano performance from NTNU in Taiwan, Dr. Cheng was granted a scholarship from the University of Miami to start her master's degree in Music Business and Entertainment Industry.
 In 2003, offered a full scholarship as a graduate teaching assistant, she continued to pursue her doctoral degree in Accompanying and Chamber Music at UM.
 Her mentors include Dr. J.B.
 Floyd, Mr. Tian Ying, Dr. Paul Posnak, Lang Lang, Andrea Watts, Hans Boepple, Sharon Mann, John Owings, Tamas Ungar, Harold Martina, Jin Zhang, and Rueibin Chen.

-Dr. Cheng also plays double bass and has made appearances in many orchestral performances around the world.
+Dr. Cheng also plays double bass and has made appearances in many orchestral performances

 Dr. Ching-Ming Cheng is currently on the music faculty as an assistant professor of music at the California State University San Marcos.